-In accordance with the Articles of Association in force, the Board of Directors is authorised, having obtained a positive opinion from the Supervisory Board and in compliance with the remaining provisions of the Company's Articles of Association, to increase the company's share capital in cash, once or more than once, up to a maximum limit of one hundred and twenty-five million Euros.
-The Board of Directors will set the terms and conditions of each capital increase, as well as the form and date/period of the subscription and realisation, as set forth by Article 4, Number 8 of the Company Bylaws, as amended by the resolution approved on the General Meeting Assembly held on May 25,2007.
+In accordance with the Articles of Association in force, the Board of Directors is authorised to increase, having obtained previously a positive opinion from the Supervisory Board and in compliance with the remaining provisions of the Company's Articles of Association, the company's share capital in cash, once or more than once, up to a maximum limit of one hundred and twenty-five million Euros.
+The Board of Directors will set the terms and conditions of each capital increase, as well as the form and date/period of the subscription and realisation, as set forth in Article 4, Number 8 of the Company Bylaws, as amended by the resolution approved at the General Meeting Assembly held on 25th May, 2007.

-Up till the present date, no capital increase has yet occurred pursuant to these powers attributed to the Board of Directors.
+Up until the present date, no capital increase has yet occurred pursuant to these powers attributed to the Board of Directors.